satellitecomponent/Neurite/README.md

       <h3><a href="https://en.wikipedia.org/wiki/Flow-based_programming">flow-based</a> Ai-Agents ⛓️💭</h3>
       <p>🔄 <strong>Message Looping:</strong> Initiate conversational threads across connected AI nodes.</p>
       <ul>
-        <li><strong>Prompt Generation:</strong> Upon connection, AI nodes are programmed to end responses with a question or prompt, which is then sent to any other connected nodes.</li>
+        <li><strong>Prompt Generation:</strong>Connected nodes send messages to one another.
+They can begin messages with @ for references to other Ai or @self, and / for a growing range of commands such as /exit to exit a loop.</li>
         <li><strong>Ai Logic Circuits:</strong>
           <ul>
             <li><strong>Determine Conversation Hierarchy:</strong> Take control of Ai conversation flows via Neurite's modular user interface.
-Adjust the direction of conversation across connected Ai Nodes between two-way, sending, or receiving.</li>
+Adjust the direction of conversation across connected Ai Nodes between two-way, or sending/receiving.</li>
           </ul>
         </li>
         <li><strong>Graph Context:</strong>